-In all its majestic glory the Sequoia for 2018 is the longest, widest and tallest full-size SUV Toyota builds and, with its long wheelbase, it appears even longer.
-But that long wheelbase pays dividends -- it enhances interior room, improves ride quality, contributes to directional stability and, with the resultant short overhangs, gives extra clearance when approaching steep angles.
-The Sequoia’s appearance is fairly innocuous and can’t be accused of standing out in a crowd, but with its new grille and front bumper, it’s certainly not unattractive.
+As the longest, widest and tallest full-size SUV Toyota builds, the 2019 Sequoia bests even the dimensions of the $85,000-plus Land Cruiser.
+That long wheelbase pays dividends by enhancing interior room, improving ride quality, contributing to directional stability and, with the resultant short overhangs, granting extra clearance when approaching steep angles.
+The Sequoia’s appearance is fairly innocuous and can’t be accused of standing out in a crowd, but with its massive grille and front bumper, it’s certainly not unattractive.

 PROVEN RUGGED DURABILITY

 Full-size SUVs don’t come cheap, so it’s nice to know your hefty investment will hold its value for the duration of your loan.
 An excellent record of reliability and longevity also goes a long way to sealing the deal.

 While some manufacturers still require pricey packages or model upgrades to get these features, Toyota makes its TSS-P standard on every Sequoia.
 The system includes collision warning with pedestrian detection and emergency automatic braking, auto high beams, adaptive cruise control and lane-departure alert with sway warning.